If your child is having trouble in math, you may want to get them a tutor. Click here to learn how to find a math tutor for your child.

 For example, one Texas school corporation conducted a survey and found that 64% of parents said their students used a private tutor.
 And 77% of those students needed tutoring help with math.

-If your child is having trouble in math, you may want to get them a tutor.
+If your child is having trouble in math, you may want to get them a math tutor Portland.
 Keep reading to learn how to find a math tutor for your child.

 How to Find a Math Tutor for Your Child

 Your first step when searching for a tutor in mathematics is to ask your student’s teacher.

 Their teacher will know exactly what your child struggles with, whether it be multiplying double digits or doing basic addition or subtraction in their head.
 Teachers deal with struggling students every year, and odds are they have a few great tutors to recommend.

 If your student seems to react well to their teacher, you could even ask if they offer tutoring services.
 It’s no secret that teachers are paid poorly in the US, so they often take up after school tutoring jobs to make extra money.
 By hiring them, you can help them earn a living wage while letting your child work with someone they’re already comfortable with.